emberjs/website/source/guides/rails.md

 ==  CreateComments: migrated (0.0016s) ========================================
 ```

 Our server-side models are now setup and ready for use!
+What we've done here is basically create a  API server that allows basic CRUD actions for our photo and comment models.

 ### Creating our Client-side Models